-Samuel Grosvenor Wood (1883–1949) was a former real estate broker before in the silent days of American cinema he became a movie director and by reaching the talking age, a prominent director and one of the most trusted and technically gifted of all Hollywood veterans.
+Samuel Grosvenor Wood (1883–1949) was a former real estate broker who, in the silent days of American cinema, became a movie director—and, by the advent of sound, a prominent filmmaker and one of the most trusted and technically gifted of all Hollywood veterans.

-He made four films with his pal, Gary Cooper, the leading male star during the war years.
-Starting with The Pride of the Yankees, a biopic of the baseball legend Lou Gehrig (who had died recently at age 37) and continued with For Whom The Bell Tolls, one of Wood's masterpieces Casanova Brown and Saratoga Trunk.
+He made four films with his friend Gary Cooper, the leading male star of the war years, beginning with The Pride of the Yankees, a biopic of baseball legend Lou Gehrig (who had recently died at age 37), and continuing with For Whom the Bell Tolls, one of Wood’s masterpieces, Casanova Brown, and Saratoga Trunk.

-Despite these achievements, Wood's contribution to American cinema has been largely ignored by film historians, perhaps because of his dedication to conservative right-wing politics that reached its peak during the last years of his life, exactly when he was making his best films.
+Despite these achievements, Wood's contribution to American cinema has been largely ignored by film historians, perhaps because of his dedication to conservative right-wing politics, which reached its peak during the last years of his life—exactly when he was making his best films.

-After relative quiet through the early war years, several incidents in 1944 indicated Hollywood's increasingly volatile and politicized labor scene.
-The first involved the creation of two quasi-political organizations, the Motion Picture Alliance for the Preservation of American Ideals (MPAAI, usually MPA) and the Council of Hollywood Guilds and Unions (CHGU).
-The Motion Picture Alliance was formed in February 1944 by a group of notable Hollywood conservatives, including Gary Cooper, Walt Disney, King Vidor, the writer Casey Robinson, art director Cedric Gibbons; and Sam Wood was elected as its first president.
-According to Variety, the Alliance was formed in response to a Writers Congress meeting at UCLA that the Alliance founders felt was Communist-inspired; the organization's goal was to combat communism, fascism, and other alien "isms" in Hollywood.
+After relative quiet in the early war years, several incidents in 1944 revealed Hollywood's increasingly volatile and politicized labor scene.
+The first involved the creation of two quasi-political organizations: the Motion Picture Alliance for the Preservation of American Ideals (MPAAI, usually MPA) and the Council of Hollywood Guilds and Unions (CHGU).
+The Motion Picture Alliance was formed in February 1944 by a group of notable Hollywood conservatives, including Gary Cooper, Walt Disney, King Vidor, writer Casey Robinson, and art director Cedric Gibbons; Sam Wood was elected its first president.
+According to Variety, the Alliance was formed in response to a Writers Congress meeting at UCLA that the founders felt was Communist-inspired; the organization’s goal was to combat communism, fascism, and other alien “isms” in Hollywood.
 In a brochure published in 1944, the Alliance defined its mission as follows:

 “Our purpose is to uphold the American way of life, on the screen and among screen workers; to educate, not to smear.
 We seek to make a rallying place for the vast, silent majority of our fellow workers; to give voice to their unwavering loyalty to democratic forms and so to drown out the highly vocal, lunatic fringe of dissidents; to present to our fellow countrymen the vision of a great American industry united in upholding the American faith.”

-Reflections of this manifest is evident in Wood’s optimistic The Stratton Story (1949) or even before that, in most of his early 1940s pieces of Americana.
+Reflections of this manifesto are evident in Wood’s optimistic The Stratton Story (1949) and, earlier, in many of his early-1940s pieces of Americana.

 Later on, sadly, he provided key testimony before the House Un-American Activities Committee in 1947, helping to fan fears of Communist influence in the U.S. film industry.
-It was when Groucho Marx called him a fascist!
+It was then that Groucho Marx called him a fascist.

-Wood died from a heart attack, in Hollywood, at the age of 66.
+Wood died of a heart attack in Hollywood at the age of 66.

 منتظر انتشار فرهنگ کارگردان ها می مانم. کتاب خودتان درباره معماری و سینما آیا چاپ شده است؟